Board Meetings 2021

 |Wednesday||22-Sep||1pm-3pm||Zoom/Port Administration Building|

 Michael McQuay President and Owner of Kokopelli Grill/Coyote BBQ Pub 2021

 Terry Ward Vice President/ Publisher Sound Publishing 2021

-Christy Rookard Regional Manager, VP First Federal 2021
+Christy Rookard Treasurer and Regional Manager, VP First Federal 2021

 Board of Directors